Where the Wetlands really meet the Outback

 Witness breathtaking sunsets and amazing birdlife.
 A bird watcher’s and photographer’s paradise, with over 20,000 waterbirds with almost 100 species having been observed.
 In November 2015 the endangered Little Bittern nested and hatched chicks in the surrounding wetlands!

 Situated halfway between Sydney, Canberra and Adelaide, the perfect overnight stop on your long journey!
-95% of our Guests wish they had planned more than a one-night stay.
+95% of our Guests wish they had planned a longer stay.

 Wake to the gentle sound of bird calls, bask in amazing sunsets that become star-studded skies, and arise to clear sunrises signalling the start of your day!